TheOGChips/tsudoku/README.md

     - MacOS
     - WSL (Windows Subsystem for Linux)

-## Requirements:
+## Prerequisites:

-    g++ (tsudoku compiles using the C++17 standard) ncurses
-    NOTE: These are likely already installed depending on your operating system.
-If not, you should be able to download them easily using your OS's package manager (see "Requirements Installation" section).
+<p>NOTE: These are likely already installed depending on your operating system.
+If not, you should be able to download them easily using your OS's package manager (see "Requirements Installation" section).</p>

+    - g++ (tsudoku compiles using the C++17 standard)
+    - ncurses

 ## To run (from the directory tsudoku is in):
     Normal mode:     $ ./tsudoku